What is a Maytag Virgin?

 Starring Tyler Layton (Elizabeth Lizzy Nash) and Duke Lafoon (Jack Key).
 Director Greg Longenhagen, Set Designer Ray Recht, Costume Designer Alice Neff, Lighting Designer Todd O. Wren, Sound Designer Katie Lowe, and Stage Manager Janine Wochna.

-Runtime about 90 minutes with intermission.
+Runtime is about 90 minutes with intermission.

 Florida Rep Theatre